 After that, while still in year 1 of the reforming

-- For each remaining stem, cut back all the way until the first or second pair of green leaves, leaving them on the bush.
+- For each remaining stem, cut back all the way until the first or second pair of green leaves, meaning you cut the tips off but leave one or two pairs of leaves on the bush.

 - If winters are harsh in your area, protect your lavender from the cold.